admtrv/gamecritic/README.md

 ## Functionality

-1.	**User and Critic Evaluations:** Users and critics can rate and review new games, providing a complete view from both sides.
+1.	**User and Critic Evaluations:** Users and critics can rate and reviews new games, providing a complete view from both sides.
 2.	**User Ratings:** Registered users can rate games on a scale of 1 to 10 and leave reviews.
 3.	**Critic Ratings:** Accredited game critics are able to write in-depth, professional reviews of newly released games and receive cash payments for doing this.
 4.	**Rating Aggregation:** The system aggregates rating data to form a convenient and easy-to-understand rating for each game.